 4. Up Your Probiotic Intake

-And one thing you should stop doing is consuming cocktails and snacking on Girl Scout Cookies.
-Both alcohol and sugar suppress the immune system, making it harder for your body to prevent getting infections as well as fighting them off.
-Plus they can interfere with any over-the-counter medicines you’re taking.
-So it’s best to eliminate both from your diet until you’re back to you’re old self.
+And one thing you should definitely stop doing is consuming cocktails and snacking on Girl Scout cookies.
+Both alcohol and sugar suppress the immune system [source][source], making it harder for your body to prevent infections and fight them off once they’ve taken hold.

 What do you do when you start feeling sick?
-Let us know your favorite natural ways to prevent a cold!4
+Let us know your favorite natural ways to jump in when you feel something brewing and prevent a cold!